ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 You will have to copy them yourself in the blueprints folder on the server and restart it.

-### How to allow my players to use their scanned decoration schematics on my server?

-Edit the Structurize configuration file at `minecraft/config/structurize-common.toml` and set allowPlayerSchematics to true.
-This allows the player to use their own decorations.
-It is not possible for the player to use their own huts' schematics.
-You can also limit the number of players' schematics at any given time by editing maxCachedSchematics (default is 100).
-When the limit is reached, the server will start deleting unused schematics.

 ### How to disable built-in schematics completely?

 Edit the Structurize configuration file at `minecraft/config/structurize-common.toml` and set ignoreSchematicsFromJar to true.
 Be aware: things will break if some huts' schematics are missing.